StarWhiz/docker_deployment_notes/splinterlands-bot-v2/README.md

 ```

 ### version.usb (optional)
 This file is not required to run the container.
 I got this file from the [linux-x64.zip](https://github.com/PCJones/Ultimate-Splinterlands-Bot-V2/releases).
-It's used for an update check but I'm not sure why it fails.
+It's used for an update check but I'm not sure why it fails in my container but not ontje-dev's.
 ```
 2022-01-28 22:54:52
 linux-x64